immortal13/JiaqiZou/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year Ph.D. student in the State Key Laboratory of Information Engineering in Surveying, Mapping, and Remote Sensing, Wuhan University (武汉大学 测绘遥感信息工程国家重点实验室).
-I received the B.S. degree in communication engineering in 2020 from Wuhan University (武汉大学 电子信息学院),
+I received the B.S. degree in communication engineering in 2020 from Wuhan University (武汉大学 电子信息学院).

-My research interest includes large-scale land cover mapping, semantic segmentation, and deep learning.
+My research interest includes land cover mapping and large-scale Earth observation applications.
+I am looking for a post-doc position.

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 The Paraformer has been posted as **Highlight** in CVPR 2024.
 - *2024.02*: &nbsp;🎉🎉 The Paraformer has been accepted by CVPR 2024 with a score of 5/5/4.
 - *2023.07*: &nbsp;🎉🎉 The SinoLC-1 has been downloaded over 100,000 times.
 - *2023.03*: &nbsp;🎉🎉 SinoLC-1: The first 1-meter resolution national-scale land-cover map of China has been open-accessed.